mayukh4/adxl355z-with-pi/README.md

 The collected data will be stored in binary files in the `outputs/` directory on your local computer.
 Each file contains 10 minutes of data and is named with the timestamp of when it was created.

+## Live Streaming

+The `live_streamer.sh` script provides real-time visualization of the accelerometer data.
+It starts the `accl3.py` script on the Raspberry Pi, which streams data over WiFi, and the `live_streamer.py` script on your local computer, which receives the data and creates a live plot.

+## Data Analysis

+Use the `accl_data_analysis.ipynb` Jupyter notebook on your local computer for post-recording analysis.
+This notebook provides tools for loading the binary data files, processing the accelerometer data, and creating various visualizations and analyses.

 ## Troubleshooting

+- If you encounter permission issues, ensure that the scripts are executable (`chmod +x script_name.sh`).
 - Check the log files in the `logs/` directory on both the Raspberry Pi and local computer for any error messages.
 - Verify that the SPI interface is enabled on the Raspberry Pi.
 - Ensure that the bcm2835 library is properly installed on the Raspberry Pi.
+- Make sure both the Raspberry Pi and local computer are on the same WiFi network.

+## Note on Performance

+The main data collection scripts (`accl_tx.c` and `accl_rx.c`) are written in C for optimal performance, allowing for high-speed data collection and transmission.
+Data is transmitted wirelessly over WiFi from the Raspberry Pi to the local computer.